softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 }
 ```

-_Please Note_: Custom bare metal servers does not support `immediate cancellation`.
-If the custom bare metal server is deleted by terraform, `anniversary date cancellation` option will be used.
+_Please Note_: Monthly bare metal servers does not support `immediate cancellation`.
+If the monthly bare metal server is deleted by terraform, `anniversary date cancellation` option will be used.

 ## Create a bare metal server using quote ID
 If users already have a quote id for the bare metal server, they can create a new bare metal server with the quote id.
 The following example describes a basic configuration for a bare metal server with